tskit-dev/tskit/docs/development.md

 To test out changes to the *code*, you can change to the `python/` subdirectory, and run `make` to compile the C code.
-If you then execute `python` from this subdirectory (and only this one!), it will use the modified version of the package.
+If you then execute python commands from this subdirectory (and only this one!), it will use the modified version of the package.
-(For instance, you might want to open an interactive `python` shell from the `python/` subdirectory, or running `uv run pytest` from this subdirectory.)
+(For instance, you might want to open an interactive python shell by running `uv run python` in the `python/` subdirectory, or running `uv run pytest` from this subdirectory.)

 After you're done, you should do: